Best Backpacking Pack

 - Easy access via the huge u-shaped opening

-- Able to hold larger, heavier loads better than other packs in the review
+- Able to hold larger, heavier pack weight better than other packs in the review

 - Dual zippered lid pockets